kangqi-ni/ROS_learning/ch5hw/README.md

-This repo contains a urdf model for a simple differential drive robot
+This repo contains the following packages:
+1. my_robot_description implements a urdf model for a simple differential drive robot